ankitvad/MSCI-Project/README.md

 <h2>MSCI Final Project</h2>
 <hr>

-The files can be run by creating the appropriate dataset and running:<br>
+The files can be run by creating the appropriate dataset and running:
 <code>
 python train_continue.py train
 </code><br>